I have a confession to make: For most of my teenage years I was addicted.

 Those things still did happen.
 The hole in my chest was still there.
 The feelings still inside me.

-All this time I had used up massive amounts of energy, money and drugs to run away from this big scary demon inside me, that actually didn’t even have the power to catch up or hurt me.
+All this time I had used up massive amounts of energy, money and drugs to run away from this big scary demon inside me, that actually didn’t even have the power to catch up with me or hurt me.

 As stupid as it may sound, this made me feel peaceful for one of the first times in my life.

 After it, “not drinking” was never a hard thing to do.
-I know a lot of people complain how hard it is to quit smoking or stop eating unhealthy food, etc. I think that’s because we are taught to look at such behavior in the wrong light.
+I know a lot of people complain how hard it is to quit smoking or stop eating unhealthy food, etc. I think that’s because we are taught to look at such behavior in the wrong way.

 So instead of focusing on just taking away the substance, focus on not running anymore.